bioinformatica-corso/levenshtein-ffi/README.markdown

 Original README
 ===============

-The levenshtein module implements fast Damerau-Levenshtein edit distance computation in O(n) memory and O(n^2) time, using a C wrapper.
+The levenshtein module implements fast Levenshtein edit distance computation in O(n) memory and O(n^2) time, using a C wrapper.
 The module has a single function:

     require 'levenshtein'
     Levenshtein.distance("string1", "string2") == 1 # returns true

-This function can be used as a drop-in replacement for Text::Levenshtein.levenshtein, which is pure Ruby and rather slow.
-That's it!

 The code is made available under the following BSD license: